Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

-The IR divergent terms in the second line of \eqn{eq:F0_bare} are the Altarelli-Parisi splitting functions, and are reproduced by the infrared divergences in the PDFs in the low-energy theory.
+The IR divergent terms in the third line of \eqn{eq:F0_bare} are the Altarelli-Parisi splitting functions and are reproduced by the infrared divergences in the light-cone distribution operators in the low-energy theory.
 The remaining divergences are rapidity divergences, and are absorbed by the counterterm in \eqn{eq:renormalization_LP}, where

 Using the running of the fictional coupling $w_{n,\nb}$ in \eqn{eq:w12_running}, we can obtain the rapidity anomalous dimension and rapidity evolution equation for $T_{(0,0)}$, which we further discuss in \secref{sec:rap_running}.